Isaac-Tait/Fallfish-Tenkara/content/blog/ogawayama-spring/index.md

 <p class="mt-2 mb-2 font-semibold">Day 1 - Left Ridge of Eboshi</p>
 The Eboshi massif is the largest piece of rock in Ogawayama.
-Starting from the lowest point to the summit affords one ten pitches of fabulous rock climbing!
+Starting from the lowest point to the summit affords one ten pitches of fabulous rock climbing.
 Out of the ten pitches, there was maybe 10 meters of bad rock.</p>

 <p class="mt-2 mb-2">The view from pitch 5 or so...
 There is so much rock here.</p>